omkarcloud/google-maps-scraper/README.md

 The API includes all the features of our pro desktop app, including Unlimited searches and Unlimited devices, plus additional benefits:
 - REST API interface
-- Detailed documentation for Google Cloud VM installation
+- Detailed documentation for AWS VM installation

 The API is available for $16/month, and you can try it free at [Google Maps Extractor API](https://www.omkar.cloud/tools/google-maps-extractor-api).